11 Real Estate Investing Metrics that Investors Need to Know

 Metrics matter.
-They are how you tell a bad deal from a great deal, they expose the strengths in your portfolio and highlight areas of operational inefficiencies.
+When it comes to real estate investing they are how you tell a bad deal from a great deal, they expose the strengths in your portfolio and highlight areas of operational inefficiencies.
 With the right data and the right metrics, real estate investors are fully equipped to scale their portfolios and achieve financial freedom.

-In this article, we take a look at 11 key metrics that landlords need to know about from cap rate to occupancy rates as well as explore some of their weaknesses and strengths.
+In this article, we take a look at 11 key real estate metrics that landlords need to know about, from cap rate to occupancy rates, and we explore some of their strengths and weaknesses.

 To calculate the capitalization rate you divide annual net operating income by the cost or value of the asset.